 How to become a Signatory?

-Companies wishing to become a Signatory of the Sea Cargo Charter must submit the Standard Declaration, Membership Agreement, and the Signatory Application to the Secretariat of the Sea Cargo Charter Association.
+Companies wishing to become a Signatory of the Sea Cargo Charter must submit the Standard Declaration, the Signatory Application, and the Membership Agreement to the Secretariat of the Sea Cargo Charter Association.
 Once accepted into the Association, the Signatory will have five months to complete and submit the Signatory Self-Assessment to the Secretariat.
 All relevant documents are available from the Secretariat.